 If a USB memory stick is inserted, it is available like a standard hard disk.
 Because there is usually no real hard disk connected, it is found as /dev/sda.
-If you have partitions on your USB stick, you have to access them as /dev/sda1, /dev/sda2 and so on.
+If you have partitions on your USB stick, you must access them as /dev/sda1, /dev/sda2 and so on.

 You can mount and unmount all the partitions now.
-For example, to mount the first partition on directory /mnt, you have to issue the following command:
+For example, to mount the first partition on directory /mnt, you must issue the following command: